faissl/RepData_PeerAssessment1/PA1_template.md

 ##  NA's   :2304
 ```

 Examining the data, it is apparent that there is a lot of NA data.
-There are a total of 17568 records.
-Of these, there are naCount records with no step data.
+There are a total of 17,568 records.
+Of these, there are 2,304 records with no step data.

 ### What is mean total number of steps taken per day?